jzheng2017/OS_assignment2/project/documentation/report.md

 ### Read
 The read logic is by far the most complicated in terms of amount of code, and that isn't surprising.
 The readers has to take into account the amount of concurrent readers and the fact that there are workers and have to provide priority to them.

-When a read request is coming in, the first thing it will do it check if there are any workers busy, or requesting to work.
+When a read request is coming in, the first thing it will do is check whether there are any workers busy, or requesting to work.
 This is done by executing `m_worker_queue.lock()`.
 If that is the case then it will get stuck there and wait till they are finished, if no worker is busy then it will release the lock again by executing `m_worker_queue.unlock()`.

 Next step is to increment the `readers` count by one, it will first have to acquire the `m_no_readers` mutex.
 When acquired it will also check if it is the first reader, if so then it will try to acquire the `m_readers` mutex.
 As explained above, this lock is needed to tell the workers that there are in fact readers busy.